jstmaxlol/jstmaxlol/README.md

 - PGP public key = github.com/jstmaxlol/jstmaxlol/blob/main/jmPGP - pub.asc
 ===============================================================================
 => a lot of other stuff can be found in my jstmaxlol/jstmaxlol repo, check it out!
-- custom keyboard layout -> github.com/jstmaxlol/jstmaxlol/blob/main/jM!'s CkL2.ahk
-- a lot of configs       -> github.com/jstmaxlol/jstmaxlol/
+- all of my dotfiles -> github.com/jstmaxlol/jstmaxlol/
 ===============================================================================
 - i use Arch, BTW
 - i use i3, BTW